wp-plugins/kittens-for-comments/readme.txt

 2. Kitten!

 == Changelog ==
+= 3.0 =
+code cleaned up, verified compatiblity with WordPress 3.9 and now has its own place in the admin menu.
 = 2.0 =
 fancybox replaced with colorbox to comply with GPL compatible licensing.
 = 1.1 =